PsychicPlatypus/WARGAME-project/README.md

 $ cd doc/
 ```
 * Under uml/ directory you can find the uml diagram.
-* Umder api/ directory you can find the comments and code documentation.
+* Under api/ directory you can find the comments and code documentation.

 ## Help